Toward a Unified Understanding of the Dense Matter Equation of State: Frameworks to Combine Multiple Information Sources

 To perform the merging of two different 1D EOS dubbed $I$ and $II$, using a given thermodynamic function $Y$ depending on another variable $x$, the Synthesis module employs the following equation:

 where the interpolating functions $f_\pm(x)$ are hyperbolic tangent-based functions

 relying on an interpolation midpoint value $\bar{x}$ and width $\Gamma$.
 In the context of \cite{ReinkePelicer:2025vuh}, the quantity used to merge the EOS for a crossover-type transition, as well as the merging parameters were varied.
+We stress that the matching of different EOSs within MUSES does not, by itself, constitute a propagation of microscopic constraints across density regimes.
+In particular, combining a low-density EOS constrained by $\chi$EFT with a high-density phenomenological model (such as CMF) does not enforce consistency of the latter with these constraints beyond the matching region.
 Then coupled to the QLIMR module, it led to confirm that matching procedures only weakly affect global properties (mass and radius vary by a few percent), while quasi-universal I-Love-Q relations remain intact.
 One can thus observe on Fig. \ref{fig:MUSES_NSresults} (left) how different interpolating parameters for a merging in $P(n_B)$ affect the resulting $M-R$ curves (in dashed lines), as compared to a purely nuleonic \& nuclear EOS from Crust-DFT (in thick blue), or to a quark and baryon EOS from CMF++ (in thick orange).
 Additionally, the right panel of Fig.~\ref{fig:MUSES_NSresults} illustrates the difference of the interior of two neutron stars from the same sequence (\textit{i.e.} from the same line on a $M-R$ diagram), only based on their masses.
 It shows that even for one EOS, stellar composition varies, with more massive stars having much larger portion of high-density matter.

 Using the same set of variously-merged EOSs with the Flavor Equilibration module, results show viscosities on the order of $10^{24}-10^{27}$ MeV$^3$, depending on the microscopic model used as an input ($\chi$-EFT vs. CMF).